 Our science will also connect into other areas of the curriculum such as English and Maths and will be supported by visits to The Science Museum, Horniman Museum and even Mud Larking on the River Thames!

-Our Science leader is Ms Agnes, you can reach her on Fibonacci@chestnutsprimary.com
+Our Science leader is Mr Gilbert, you can reach him on Attenborough@chestnutsprimary.com